mmbman/Katagiri/1980-07-02-Karma-WhereKarmaOriginates.md

 <a name="0"></a>
-# Karma: Where Karma Originates
+# Karma – Where Karma Originates
 ## July 2, 1980 Dharma Talk by Dainin Katagiri Roshi

 [Home](index.md)